tlourey/tlourey.github.io/pages/books.md

 #### Misc

-* The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win - Gene Kim, Kevin Behr, George Spaffordd
+* The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win - Gene Kim, Kevin Behr, George Spafford
+* Home Theater Hacks - McLaughlin

 ### Management

 * The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win - Gene Kim, Kevin Behr, George Spafford

 ### Soft Skills

+* The Decision Book: Fifty Models for Strategic Thinking  - Mikael Krogerus and Roman Tschappeler

 ### Funny